oss-aspen/8Knot/README.md

 8Knot is a multi-container application.

-The app-server, worker-pool, and redis-cache containers communicate with one another via docker network.
+The app-server, worker-pools, redis-cache, and postgres-cache containers communicate with one another via docker networking.

-All of the build/tear-down is done with `docker-compose`.
+All of the build/tear-down is done with `docker compose`.

 To start the application, run at the top-level of the 8Knot directory: